chrisabbott/distributed-unet/README.md

 - Create an issue for each point below and start addressing these.

 #### Automation
-- Configure some sort of method to allow a user to enter their API keys, so this project can be run by other people without difficulty.
+- TODO: Configure some sort of method to allow a user to enter their API keys, so this project can be run by other people without difficulty.
-- Add instructions for deploying and running this project.
+- TODO: Add instructions for deploying and running this project.
+- TODO: Set up Artifactory and build the Go binary using Jenkins.
+- TODO: Containerize application code using docker and nvidia-docker to make things more reproducible.

 #### Rate limiting
 - This worker script will probably result in rate-limiting at scale, because it calls `DescribeInstancesInput` more times than necessary, instead of calling it once and caching the result.
 This means that when we launch all instances simultaneously, they will all make this API call numerous times, which may be throttled by AWS, causing some instances to fail.